 Some basic summer grooming issues need to be addressed before cannonballing into the pool.
 Yes, we’re looking at you, Chewbacca.
 As you know, wearing less clothing leaves you more exposed.
-And bright sunshine, aka the harsh light of day, can be quite revealing when it comes to seasonal grooming situations.
-Follow these fresh-out-hibernation tips before unleashing that summer bod on the public beach.
+And bright sunshine, a.k.a. the harsh light of day, can be quite revealing when it comes to seasonal grooming situations.
+Follow these fresh-out-of-hibernation tips prior to unleashing that summer bod on the beach.

 No, you don’t have to shave your legs.
 It’s perfectly acceptable to sport some body hair.
-However, if your chest fur is too long, you should take a trimmer and thin out your manly mane.
-That goes for bushy pit hair and anything hanging out of your swim trunks as well.
-But, when it comes to back hair, it needs to go.
-Designed like a back scratcher with a double-cartridge, Bakblade Back Shaver 2.0 allows you to get to those hard to reach spots and shave your hairy sweater on your own.
-Or you can seek professional help.
-Make an appointment to get your back waxed.
-Either way, a clean hairless back looks better, feels better and will keep you cool all summer.
+However, if your chest fur is too long, you should take a trimmer and thin out your pectoral mane.
+That goes for bushy arm pit hair and anything hanging out of your swim trunks as well.
+However, when it comes to back hair, everything must go.
+Designed like a back scratcher with a double-cartridge, Bakblades Back Shaver 2.0 allows you to get to those hard-to-reach spots and shave your hair sweater on your own.
+Or, you can seek professional help and make an appointment to get your back waxed at a spa.
+Either way, a clean ,hairless back looks better, feels better and will keep you cool all summer.

 Pro Tip: Afraid of waxing?
-Take a long hot shower or soak in the tub to soften the hair and open your pores.
-Pop a pain reliever before you go, and the whole process will be less painful.
+Take a long hot shower or soak in the tub to soften hair and open pores.
+Pop a pain reliever before you go and the whole process will be less painful.

 De-claw yourself.
-It’s flip-flop weather, and nobody wants to see your talons stretching over the tops of your mandals.
-Treat yo self to a relaxing pedicure and get your toes in tip-top shape.
-Or DIY at home.
+It’s flip-flop weather and nobody wants to see your talons stretching over the tops of your mandals.
+Treat yourself to a relaxing pedicure and get your toes in tip-top shape at a reputable men’s spa.
+Or D.I.Y. at home.
 Start with a good soak.
 Adding Epson salt to your hot water will relieve tired feet, deodorize and kill bacteria.
 Give your dogs a good foot scrub.
 Clip and file your toenails.

-Pro Tip: Ingrown toenails are nasty, and they hurt.
-Give your toenails some love about every 6-8 weeks.
+Pro Tip: Ingrown toenails are nasty and they hurt.
+Give your little piggies some love about every 6-8 weeks.
 Use a bigger clipper designed specifically for feet and make a straight cut across the nail as cutting them on a curve can cause the sides to grow into the skin.

 Pro Tip: Give dry brushing a try.
 Take a natural brush with a long wooden handle, start at your feet and work your way up using circular motions.
 Dry brushing boosts circulation and supports the lymphatic system.
 It’s an energizing way to loosen dead surface skin as your scrub finishes the job.